 The Clean Version

-If you ended up wearing your ring for a sweat session, it’s probably in need of a good cleaning.
+If you ended up wearing your ring during a sweaty session at the gym, it’s probably in need of a good cleaning.
 Keeping your wedding ring clean is a must for preserving the shine and brilliance.
 You want to keep your ring in the best shape for as long as possible, so making a ring cleaning session part of your regular routine is a great idea.
 This is especially important after a sweaty workout if you prefer to exercise with your engagement ring on your finger.
 If you’re wondering how to clean an engagement ring, you don’t need to spend a lot of money and you can even do it from the comfort of your own home.

 If your ring gets dirty while working out or if it just needs a good tune-up from time to time, there are a few things to keep in mind.
 Stay away from household cleaners, typical jewelry cleaning solutions, harsh chemicals and ultrasonic cleaners.
 These can wear down the plating and reduce the overall shininess of your engagement ring.
 Instead, all you need is clean, warm water mixed with a few drops of mild dish soap.
 Once your ring has had a good long soak in the solution, scrub the ring gently with a clean toothbrush and dry with a microfiber towel.
 It really is that easy!
 Cleaning your wedding ring regularly after workouts or other dirty activities will ensure long-lasting sparkle and shine.